AMC Matador: 1971

-the Matador offered a range of powertrain options to suit various consumer preferences.
-The base engine was an AMC straight-6, providing adequate performance for everyday driving.
-For those seeking more power, several V8 engines were available, offering higher performance.
-Transmission choices included the Borg-Warner sourced "Shift-Command" three-speed automatic, a column-shifted three-speed manual, and a floor-shifted four-speed manual with V8 engines, providing driver flexibility and control.
+The Matador offered a range of powertrain options.
+The base I6 engine was a 232 CID with a 258 CID version optional.
+The standard V8 engine displaced 304 CID, with other V8 engines available.
+Transmission choices included the base column-shifted three-speed manual, a Borg-Warner sourced "Shift-Command" three-speed automatic, and a floor-shifted four-speed manual with V8 engines.

 Machine Go package

-The traditional muscle car market segment sharply decreased in 1971, with ever-higher insurance rates and ever-more power-robbing changes required on engines forced to operate on lower octane, lead-free gasoline.
-Combined, it was enough to force AMC to discontinue its high-performance Rebel Machine model after just one year.
+The popularity of muscle cars declined due to rising fuel prices, higher insurance costs for high-horsepower cars, and stricter emissions regulations that required designing cleaner-burning engines using lower-octane, lead-free gasoline.
+This combination was enough to force AMC to discontinue its high-performance Rebel Machine model after just one year.
 Instead, an optional "Machine Go package" of performance enhancements was offered as an option, not a model designation, for the 1971 Matador two-door hardtop.
 It included many of those the Rebel Machine had had, with other options available individually; but without any specific "Machine" designation, badges, or marketing.
 The only engines available with the Go package were the 360 CID V8 (an additional $373 option) and the newly introduced 401 CID, AMC's largest engine ($461 extra over the standard 304 CID V8).
 Red-white-blue striping as offered on the Rebel Machine was not available, nor was its standard factory-installed ram air hood scoop.
-No specific transmissions or shifters were included.

-Included with the "Machine Go" package were 15x7-inch "slot-style" wheels, L60x15 raised white lettered Goodyear Polyglas tires, a Space-Saver spare, power disc brakes, and a "handling package" that included heavy-duty springs, shocks, and rear sway bar.
-Dual exhaust was standard with the optional 401 CID V8, but was extra with the base 360 CID engine.
+Included with the "Machine Go" package were 15x7-inch "slot-style" wheels, L60x15 raised white-lettered Goodyear Polyglas tires, a "Space-Saver" spare, power disc brakes, and a "handling package" that included heavy-duty springs, shocks, and rear sway bar.
+Dual exhaust came with the base 360 CID V8 engine "Machine Go" version.
+A four-speed manual transmission with a floor-mounted shifter was offered on "Go package" cars with 3.54 standard and available 3.15 or 3.91 rear axle ratios.
+Automatic transmission shifters were column-mounted or on the available center console with bucket seats.
+The standard rear axle ratio was 2.87, with 3.15 optional, while 3.54 was available on units with console-mounted automatic and the 401 engine.
 A "Twin-Grip" differential was optional, but recommended with the performance package and required with the optional 3.91 rear end.

 Approximately fifty Matadors with the "Machine Go" package were produced for the 1971 model year.